SMAPPNYU/pysmap/README.md

 *returns* a collection that only returns a sample of tweets as big as the number of tweets you specified

-note: you can [read more about reservior sampling here](http://www.geeksforgeeks.org/reservoir-sampling/) and [here](https://en.wikipedia.org/wiki/Reservoir_sampling)
+note: you can [read more about reservior sampling here](http://www.geeksforgeeks.org/reservoir-sampling/) and [here](https://en.wikipedia.org/wiki/Reservoir_sampling) reservior sampling allows us to sample a data set in one pass

 #get_top_entities